Skip to main

 Scottish Government have published statutory guidance (August 2014), making the requirements of the subordinate legislation more explicit for information sharing partners.
 This includes setting out in detail the exact items of data to be shared.
 This statutory guidance also updates and replaces the existing Scottish Government Post 16 Transitions Data Practice Framework.

-Contact Taylor Stewart for more information.
+Contact the data sharing team for more information.